7Ji/orangepi5-rkloader/README.md

 rkloader-mainline-master-orangepi-5-rk3588s-r89946.43f2873fa9-bl31-v1.42-ddr-v1.13.img1 : start=          64, size=       32704, type=8DA63339-0007-60C0-C436-083AC8230908, uuid=7A521222-6F98-43EC-A49F-69BA2496D13D, name="uboot"
 ```
-As long as you don't create a new table, the existing partitions should prevent you from creating partitions on the unsafe areas, namely first 4MiB for vendor and first 16MiB for mainline.
+As long as you don't create a new table, the existing partitions should prevent you from creating partitions on the unsafe areas.

 In fact, these partitions are allocated way larger than their underlying data.
-For vendor, the actual unsafe area is only the first ~2MiB, and for mainline, ~9.1MiB.
+For 4MiB, the actual unsafe area is only the first ~2MiB, and for 17MiB, ~9.1MiB.
 I created them larger than actual data for future-proof.

 In other word, truncating the image, or re-creating partitions overlapping the existing partitions are both OK, as long as the underlying data are intact.